MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 ## What is an Enhanced Meeting Room?

-In the Microsoft hybrid digital workplace, the next generation of room standards are informed by the needs of both remote and in-room participants.
+In the Microsoft hybrid digital workplace, the next generation of room standards is informed by the needs of both remote and in-room participants.
 The objective of the Enhanced Meeting Rooms is to achieve effective, efficient, and inclusive meetings.

 The concept for the Enhanced Meeting Room is driven by three key Experience Goals: